 The drive to Joseph is long but worth the effort

-The route continues through more mountain passes and I reach the historic gold rush boom town of Baker City, Oregon.
-I gas up and keep-on trucking, this time on expedient Interstate 84 to La Grande (travelers coming from Portland would take the La Grande freeway exit as well.)
-The winding country road meanders through a number of small farming towns that follow various rivers and streams along the canyon floor.Eventually, I get the awareness that the Wallowa Mountains are building up to make their grand appearance.
-Evening is approaching and I’m hungry, so I stop in Enterprise, Oregon (just a few miles down the road from Joseph) and head for Terminal Gravity Brewing, which is situated a few blocks from the main downtown area along a babbling brook.
+The route continues through more mountain passes, and I reach the historic gold rush boom town of Baker City, Oregon.
+I gas up and keep-on trucking, this time on expedient Interstate 84 to La Grande (travelers coming from Portland would also take the La Grande freeway exit.)
+The winding country road meanders through several small farming towns that follow various rivers and streams along the canyon floor.
+Eventually, I get the awareness that the Wallowa Mountains are building up to make their grand appearance.
+The evening is approaching, and I’m hungry, so I stop in Enterprise, Oregon (just a few miles down the road from Joseph) and head for Terminal Gravity Brewing, which is situated a few blocks from the main downtown area along a babbling brook.
 The ranch house-turned-brewery serves up tasty food that is high quality and not the typical pub fare.
-I devour a delicious reuben sandwich made from beets (the meat version uses Snake River Farm American Wagyu) and yummy sauteed mushroom caps.
+I devour a delicious Reuben sandwich made from beets (the meat version uses Snake River Farm American Waygu) and yummy sauteed mushroom caps.

 Stomach full and ready to stop driving, I make the final push five miles to downtown Joseph, which has already started turning in for the evening.
-The sun is struggling to stay in the sky as I walk up the wide wooden stairs to the second floor of the 1910 vintage hotel.
+The sun is struggling to stay in the sky as I walk up the broad wooden stairs to the second floor of the 1910 vintage hotel.
 The Jennings Hotel is equipped with a pleasing aesthetic with fresh white paint and original artwork on the walls that seems to be from local artists.

 The Jennings Hotel — in the heart of Joseph, Oregon

-The hotel is conveniently located on the Main Street of town — above a great wood-fired pizza place with great craft cocktails.
+The hotel is conveniently located on the Main Street of town — above a friendly wood-fired pizza place with great craft cocktails.
 This would be the perfect location to create a base for my time exploring the region.

 Zumwalt Prairie Preserve

 I visit all four trails, hiking over eight miles in 90-degree heat that saps my energy.
-Still, wandering amongst wildflowers with nothing but the birds singing to me is worth the sun kissed color developing on my arms and neck.
+Still, wandering amongst wildflowers with nothing but the birds singing to me is worth the sun-kissed color developing on my arms and neck.

 Canyon Vista Trail (1.8 miles in and out)